 Oscar with a canvas experiment in Stockton, NSW.
 This canvas was left on a verandah to gather dust for 18 months.

-Over the next year I am placing approximately 43 unframed random sized canvas pieces at various locations throughout the Hunter Valley to collect dust over a one year period.
-The canvas pieces will be collected and stitched together to give a visual reference to a patchwork, or rather, an aerial view of pockets of land.
+Over the past 18 months I have placed approximately 43 unframed random sized canvas pieces at various locations throughout the Hunter Valley to collect dust over a one year period.
+The canvas pieces are in the process of being collected and stitched together to give a visual reference to a patchwork, or rather, an aerial view of pockets of land.
 Testing will be carried out at each location to determine what is present in the dust.
 Is coal dust present in these samples?
 Can we determine how far the dust travels by sampling locations removed from coal activities?
-The resulting work will be exhibited in 2020 at the Creator Incubator exhibition space.
-Dates to be confirmed.